Valen1706/java-crud-login/README.md

 1. Clone the repository
 2. Create the `mydb` database in MySQL with the `personal_details` and `userlogin` tables
-3. Configure the connection in `SQLconnection.java`
+3. Configure the connection in `database.SQLconnection.java`
 4. Run `Main.java` from IntelliJ

 ## 📋 Author